whiprandolph/bestseller/Part 3 - The Deepest Revolution/14 - The Biggest Secret in Human History.md

 Why would ruling classes work so hard to spread propaganda against healthy cultures?
 David Mantell, author of the _True Americanism_ study, said it clearly: "It is difficult to live in a permanent state of rebellion, and rebellions rarely occur when people do not have standards of comparison or do not see the chance of changing their circumstances."

+In other words, ruling classes try to keep people in despair, not knowing that another way of life is possible without the endless troubles like corruption and greed.

 But now, you know the secret: healthy cultures do exist, whole nations that maintain a baseline of respect internally because everybody stands for what's right, and nobody rules over anybody else.
 And that is proof that it's possible to live in a beautiful way, without all the cultural and political problems that can seem "just the way life is."

 Most people either haven't heard of healthy cultures or they misunderstand them, so they have no standard of comparison, and they're likely to accept their unhealthy culture as "good enough."
 British prime minister Winston Churchill even said, "democracy is the worst form of government except for all those other forms that have been tried..."